DarkGuy10/Deb8M8/README.md

 To fix:
 ```
-1. Debate search
-2. Home page has links to all debates you were part of
+1. Home page has links to all debates you were part of
 ```